siakhorsand/cse15l-lab-reports/lab1.md

 - Here is an example of using *ls* with a path to a directory:

+`ls /Users/siakhorsand/Documents/`

 This argument simply shows the contents of the directory to which the terminal has traveled.

 ![ls_Direct](ls_Direct.png)

 - Here is an example of using *ls* with a path to a file in a directory:

+`ls /Users/siakhorsand/Documents/text.txt`

+This argument takes the terminal to the path of the file, if the file exists.
 ![ls_file](ls_file.png)